medhabalani/daa/ass3/readme.md

 Output format -

 ```
+First line contains Zero based Index of the key element to be searched and -1 if that element does not exist using standard binary search.
+Second line contains number of iterations occuring in standard binary search.
-Zero based Index of the key element to be searched and -1 if that element does not exist.
+Third line contains Zero based Index of the key element to be searched and -1 if that element does not exist using improved binary search.
+Second line contains number of iterations occuring in improved binary search.
 ```
 Input

 ```
 Test Case #1
-6 7
-1 3 7 9 9 11
+10 30
+5 10 15 30 35 70 80 120 150 200

 Test Case #2
 10 2